sgoldenlab/simba/docs/Scenario1.md

 2. Under the `Import multiple videos` heading, click on `Browse Folder` to select a folder that contains **all the pilot videos** to import into your project.
 3. Enter the file type of your videos. (e.g., *mp4*, *avi*, *mov*, etc) in the `Video type` entry box.
 4. Click on `Import multiple videos`.
->**Note**: If you have a lot of videos, or exceptionally high resolution or frame rate videos, it might take a few minutes before all the videos are imported.
+>*Note*: If you have a lot of videos, or exceptionally high resolution/frame rate/duration videos, it might take a few minutes before all the videos are imported.
+The main SimBA terminal window will report when the process is complete.

 ### Step 3: Import DLC Tracking Data
-In this step, you will import your pose-estimation tracking data from DeepLabCut in .CSV file format.
-For the pilot videos, this means that you should have 20 individual .CSV files corresponding to each of the individual videos.
+In this step, you will import your pose-estimation tracking data from DeepLabCut in CSV file format.
+For the pilot videos, this means that you should have 20 individual CSV files corresponding to each of the individual videos.

-**Note**: DLC outputs .CSV files with exceptionally long file names.
-We have included a function that will automatically copy the DLC .CSV, remove the excess DLC notations from the filename, and paste the new .CSV within the SimBA project.
-The new .CSV will now have the same name as the corresponding video.
-The originical DLC output .CSV will still be present in its original folder.
+>*Note*: DLC outputs CSV files with exceptionally long file names.
+We have included a function that will automatically copy the DLC CSV, remove the excess DLC notations from the filename, and paste the new .SV within the SimBA project.
+The new CSV will now have the same name as the corresponding video.
+The original DLC output CSV will still be present in its original folder.

 ![](/images/importcsv.PNG "importcsv")